CSchoel/arbitrary-but-fixed/_drafts/ai-explained-with-k-nearest-neighbors.md

 The basic idea of AI is that this elusive "intelligence" can be harnessed from existing data.
 Each time you flag an email as spam, leave it in your inbox, or rescue that email address validation link from your spam folder, you generate examples of the human decisions that an AI spam filter should mimic.
-These examples contain two components: An email, and a *label*, which is the result of your decision if that mail was either "spam" or "not spam" (i.e. "ham").
+These examples contain two components: An email, and a *label*, which is the result of your decision if that mail was either "spam" or "not spam" (also called "ham").
 It is important to have this label, because this is where information about "intelligence" is stored.

 ## Comparing emails